SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 | Front-end: Being comfortable with using languages like JavaScript, HTML, CSS | Having constant interest in current trends and growth. |
 | Backend: Having familiarity in Python, Java, SQL, NoSQL, and Git. | Strong communication and leadership skills (As you'll be mostly working within teams)|
 | Knowledge of web servers and their functioning | Artistically inclined for front end and mathematically well off for backend data analysis. |

+On top of these things, web developers (or any form of developers in computer science) are committed and have a great passion for their field.

 ## _Entry Level, Average, and High Level jobs with salary Range_